 Instead of guessing at what works and what doesn’t follow these eight food habits:

-- Increase your fiber intake and reduce sugars.
 Slow-wave sleep patterns are necessary to help your body rest, heal, and recover from the stresses of the day.
 These patterns occur after you initially fall asleep and enter deeper REM cycles.
-If you are eating foods that are interfering with your digestion (especially those low in fiber and high in added sugars) and causing you to awaken in the middle of the night, you cannot achieve deep, refreshing sleep.
+If you are eating foods that interfere with your digestion (especially those low in fiber and high in added sugars) and causing you to awaken in the middle of the night, you cannot achieve deep, refreshing sleep.

 If you want to sleep restfully and function well throughout the day, focus on creating healthy meals that contain fresh fruit and vegetables, whole grains, and proteins.
 Your proteins should be low-fat and full of B vitamins to help regulate your levels of melatonin, the hormone that controls your sleep.

-- Work towards weight loss.
 One of the hardest personal improvement goals for many people to meet is achieving a healthy BMI, yet this has a myriad of health benefits.
 Obesity is a leading cause of obstructive sleep apnea, a potentially dangerous condition in which your breathing starts and stops when you sleep.
-Weight loss is excellent for promoting quality sleep in other ways as well, including reducing insomnia and nighttime irritability.
+Weight loss is excellent for promoting quality sleep in other ways, including reducing insomnia and nighttime irritability.

-- Avoid heavy meals at dinnertime.
 Your heaviest meals should be breakfast and lunch, while you have the entire day ahead of you to digest your food and burn calories for vital functions.
 But since most families only see each other around the dinner table, the typical routine has become eating big meals in the evenings.
-This interferes with digestion patterns and allows greasy, hearty foods to be absorbed into your body, instead of being used for necessary fuel.
+This interferes with digestion patterns and allows greasy, hearty foods to be absorbed into your body instead of being used for necessary fuel.

-- Stay hydrated.
-When your body doesn’t have adequate hydration, your mouth, and nasal passages become dry and irritated, causing snoring and restless sleep.
+When your body doesn’t have adequate hydration, your mouth and nasal passages become dry and irritated, causing snoring and restless sleep.
 You can also get leg cramps without enough fluids.
 The key is to keep hydrated all day, not just drink water before bed, as this will interrupt your sleep when you frequently wake to use the bathroom.

 Your Eating Habits Affect Your Sleep

 If you want to get better rest, take a good long look at your daily eating patterns and choose a few of these habits to start implementing into your lifestyle.
-Your body will thank you!
+If nothing else works, you can check out some best sleep aids you can supplement into your diet.
+You will get more melatonin, and your body will thank you for it!